flomair/little_pete/readme.md

 tap around pete to move him

-tap and hold for pausing and accessing the menu functions tap outside the pause window to resume
+tap and hold for pause and accessing the menu functions tap outside the pause window to resume